nomyard/lswebhomework3/README.md

 ```

-My name is:
+My name is: Raymond Rosario

-I like to:
+I like to: Play Music and read books

-I'm learning:
+I'm learning: Web Development!!!

 ```

 4. Add a screenshot (.jpg or .png is fine) of a tweet you've altered using Inspect Element in Chrome to the project folder.